DevExpress-Examples/asp-net-mvc-dashboard-custom-properties-sample/readme.md

 ### ChartScaleBreaksExtension

-It is a simple extension that enables or disables scale breaks for the Chart dashboard item.
+This extension enables or disables scale breaks for the Chart dashboard item.

 **Overview**:
 - Adds a boolean custom property for a specific dashboard item (Chart).